TagVar/IgnitionBackend/README.md

 Note that the Settings package is pre-installed in Ignition.
 This package is required for the package manager application to function properly, and must not be removed.

-1) Navigate to the directory where the IgnitionBackend package manager is installed.
+1) Navigate to the directory where the IgnitionBackend package manager is installed.<br />
-2) Enter the "packages" directory.
+2) Enter the "packages" directory.<br />
-3) Copy the directory (NOT the contents) of a package into the "packages" directory.
+3) Copy the directory (NOT the contents) of a package into the "packages" directory.<br />
-4) Login to IgnitionBackend with a user that has Root permissions.
+4) Login to IgnitionBackend with a user that has Root permissions.<br />
-5) Follow the graphical prompts to install the package.
+5) Follow the graphical prompts to install the package.<br />

 ON NODES: